Meet the Parents (film series): Little Fockers (2010)

+Focker In-Law (2026)

+In December 2024, it was reported that Stiller, De Niro, Danner and Polo were in early talks to star in a new Meet the Parents film.
+On March 20, 2025, it was officially announced that a fourth Meet the Parents film was in development, with John Hamburg, who wrote each of the first three films, directing in addition to writing the film.

+On May 30, 2025, it was announced that the film would be released on November 25, 2026, and that Ariana Grande would join the cast.
+Additionally, Stiller along with De Niro, Danner, Polo and Wilson are confirmed to be reprising their roles.
+In late July, Skyler Gisondo was in talks to join the film.
+Later that month, it was announced that the film had been titled Focker In-Law.

+Principal photography began on August 18, 2025 in New York City and is expected to last until November 4.

 Legacy

-The success of Meet the Parents was initially responsible for a 2002 NBC reality television show entitled Meet My Folks in which a young woman's love interest, vying for her family's approval, is interrogated by the woman's overprotective father with the help of a lie detector machine.
-In September 2002, NBC also aired a situation comedy entitled In-Laws.
+The success of Meet the Parents was initially responsible for a 2002 NBC reality television show titled Meet My Folks in which a young woman's love interest, vying for her family's approval, is interrogated by the woman's overprotective father with the help of a lie detector machine.
+In September 2002, NBC also aired a situation comedy titled In-Laws.
 During the development of the sitcom, NBC called it "a Meet the Parents project" which prompted an investigation by Universal into whether NBC was infringing on Universal's copyright.
-Universal did not pursue any action against NBC but neither show lasted more than one season.
-Ironically, NBC and Universal merged on a corporate level in 2004, just two years after this.
+Universal did not pursue any action against NBC, but neither show lasted more than one season.
+NBC and Universal merged on a corporate level two years later in 2004.

 On July 18, 2005, a regularly scheduled American Airlines flight from Fort Lauderdale-Hollywood International Airport to San Juan, Puerto Rico, had to be diverted back to Fort Lauderdale shortly after take-off due to a bomb threat.
 The pilot turned the airplane around approximately 40 minutes into the flight after a flight attendant found a crumpled napkin that read "Bomb, bomb, bomb ... meet the parents", a clear reference to the scene in which Ben Stiller's character repeatedly shouts the word "bomb" while being detained by airport security.
 The airplane was met by a bomb squad of the local sheriff's office as well as the FBI whose agents questioned the plane's 176 passengers about the note.